Laser Dentistry NYC

 - Procedures can be done more quickly.

-Where are lasers used at Dr. Siegelman’s?
+What are lasers used For at Dr. Siegelman’s?

 We continue to expand our uses of our Waterlase lasers.
 These are areas we currently use lasers: